MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-microsoft-teams.md

 Before submitting the bot to your organization, make sure:

 - Your bot is ready for release and in compliance with company standards, rules and policies.
-- You coordinate with your teammates: once the bot have been submitted it can't be re-submitted by a different user until the previous submission is approved or rejected by an admin.
+- You coordinate with other bot managers: once the bot has been submitted it can't be re-submitted by a different user until the previous submission is approved or rejected by an admin.
+- You have removed the bot, if applicable, from the **Built by your colleagues** section.
+Submitting your bot for admin approval could result in your bot showing up in two places.
+See the instructions on [removing your bot](#remove-the-bot-from-the-built-by-your-colleagues-section) for details.

 >[!NOTE]
 >Once a bot is approved by an admin, the bot availability in the **Built by your org** section will be completely managed by your admin.
 Only an admin can remove the bot from the **Built by your org** section.